Wellesley College provides an excellent liberal arts education for women who will make a difference in the world.

 Motto: Non Ministrari sed Ministrare, "Not to be ministered unto, but to minister"

 Founding: 1870 by Henry and Pauline Durant; first students arrived 1875

-School Type: A private, nonprofit liberal arts college for women accredited by the New England Association of Schools and Colleges
+School Type: A private, nonprofit liberal arts college for women accredited by the New England Commission of Higher Education

 Location: Wellesley, Massachusetts (12 miles west of Boston)